-in game-based models, as in e.g., [33], the problem becomes completely different mainly because diffusion is widespread at the equilibrium.
+The problem of maximizing the "degree of diffusion" by properly selecting seeds has been popularly studied in epidemic-based models, often referred to as influence maximization, whose major goal is to maximize the number of infected individuals.
+However, in game-based models, as in e.g., [36], the problem becomes completely different mainly because diffusion is widespread at the equilibrium.
 Thus, we study how to choose a constrained set of individuals to accelerate the speed of diffusion, which we call diffusion speed maximization.